Ahkyll/Ahkyll/README.md

 - 👋 Hi, I’m Lykah or you can call me @Ahkyll
-- 👀 I’m interested in
+- 👀 I’m interested in digital art, 3d rendering, graphic design, web and app development :)
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning on cyber security.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that is within my capabilities.
-- 📫 How to reach me ...
+- 📫 You can reach me by my social accounts on my bio.
-- 😄 Pronouns: She/her
-- ⚡ Fun fact: ...

 <!---
 Ahkyll/Ahkyll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.